USA Pro Challenge

 DENVER: A Cycling Paradise

-Denver boasts 850 miles of paved, off-road trails that bikers enjoy all summer long.
+Denver boasts 85 miles of paved bike trails that cyclists enjoy all summer long.
+See our list of bike trails for a few ideas.
 You don't even need to bring your bike.
-Denver B-cycle, the city's pioneering bike share program, offers an easy way to get around on two wheels.
-Purchase a daily pass for $9 at any of the 84 B-cycle stations located throughout the city, near museums, attractions and hotels.
-Once a pass is purchased, you can pick up one of the 800 B-cycles from any station and drop it off at any other station.
-All rides of 30 minutes or less are free and rides up to one hour are only a dollar, with prices going up from there.
-Users can also sign up for 30-day ($15) or annual passes ($90) online.
+Denver B-cycle, the city's pioneering bike-share program, offers an easy way to get around on two wheels.
+Purchase a daily pass for $9 at any of the 85 B-cycle stations located throughout the city, near museums, attractions and hotels.
+Once a pass is purchased, you can pick up one of the 700 B-cycles from any station and drop it off at any other station.

 What To Do While You're Here